netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 parallel.
 A tradeoff here is that sending on all available paths may be infeasible because of the number of available paths (with SCION we often see 100+ paths to a destination).
 Depending on cost factors, and to avoid overloading the network, any algorithms should keep redundant sending to a minimum.
+See also
+{{Section 7.2 of QUIC-MP}} for DoC security considerations.

 Path analysis can be used to identify multiple paths that are mostly or completely (using multiple interfaces) disjoint, but that still